Mississippi Mud Cake Recipe

 When done, leave to cool in the pan for ten minutes before turning out onto a rack and carefully removing the parchment paper.

 At this point, most recipes would say ‘allow to cool’ but that has never happened with this cake.
-It always feels like I have been waiting ages to tuck in, so I usually slice it up and demolish it whilst it is warm.
+It always feels like I have been waiting for ages to tuck in, so I usually slice it up and demolish it whilst it is warm.

 The texture of the Mississippi Mud Cake is very dense and rich but it isn’t overly sweet and it has a complex depth of flavour that makes this cake quite sophisticated.
 I usually serve it with something smooth and creamy like natural yoghurt or cream or ice-cream.
 On this occasion, I served it with strawberries, because I wanted it to look exactly like it did in the book and I also had a slice with Hersey’s chocolate syrup, which was a delicious accompaniment.